5easypieces/noelitaforaisd/nolli/content/about/_index.md

 ---
 title: Meet Noelita.
-abstract: "Every student deserves the chance to succeed."
+abstract: Every student deserves the chance to succeed.
-draft: false
 resources:
-- src: "_MG_5046-Edit.jpg"
+- src: _MG_5046-Edit.jpg
   name: hero
   params:
     source: ''
-    description: 'Black-and-white mage of Noelita Lugo.
-She is facing the viewer while leaning against a wall.'
+    description: Black-and-white mage of Noelita Lugo.
+She is facing the viewer while leaning against a wall.

 ---
 Coming from a working-class immigrant family that is both indigenous and Latino (Otomi and Mexican), Noelita was encouraged to excel in school and was the first in her family to graduate from college.
 With a master’s degree in social work from the University of Texas, Noelita has devoted her 20-year career working in state public policy focused on family-centered child support, workforce development partnership programs and young parent and fatherhood programs.

 ## A mom & advocate